How you can prepare your child for the return to school

-With the children back to school soon – and hopefully the start of a full year in the classroom.
+With the children back to school - and another full year in the classroom.
 Some children will be raring to get back to normality For others it will be a daunting and challenging time.
-Over the last 12-18 months many children have lost their confidence and the change in routine will be tough.
+Over the last few years many children have lost their confidence and the change in routine will be tough.
 Many won’t have seen their friends for a very long time and the thought of being apart from their parents or main carer is likely to cause some anxiety also.

 Back to School with Confidence

 Nadine Shenton, founder of Confidence in Kids is a specialist children’s confidence coach.
 Here she shares her expert advice so that your child’s first day back is a happy one.